-There are numerous options for getting a ‘fit for travel’ or ‘fit to fly’ COVID test certificate in London—and the tests are becoming faster and more streamlined.
-There’s even a 1-hour turnaround test at Heathrow Airport (but do allow extra time for this option – it’s independent of any airline so there’s no departure time matching).
+There are numerous options for getting a ‘fit for travel’ or ‘fit to fly’ COVID test certificate in London and beyond.
+The tests are becoming faster and more streamlined, there’s even a fast turnaround test at Heathrow Airport (but do allow extra time for this option – it’s independent of any airline so there’s no departure time matching).
 Also with a recent government crackdown on infalted pricing of private PCR tests, prices have dropped to more wallet friendly levels.

 COVID testing clinics in London

 |Chelsea Medics||Chelsea||72 hours||PCR||YES|